Registration for fall classes is now open! Fall semester begins Aug. 19. Click here to get started.

 “My mom is going to be a nurse!”

 Since 2008, Laurie has been working as a certified nurse assistant (CNA), with five of those years in hospice care for a home health and hospice agency.
 She attends school during the day and works nights at HSHS St. John’s Hospital on the neurology floor.
 “It is not easy being a single mom who is going to school and working,” she says.

-I made an educated decision not to follow the crowd.
+I made an educated decision to go near so I could go far.

 Catherine Wittler, Honors Program

 Two years ago I was just another high school senior doing high school senior things.
 I loved going to baseball games, hanging out with my friends, and shopping for a prom dress.
 However, one thing I didn’t love was thinking about my future.